 Classes are long

 Zingerman’s used to only hold baking classes in-person at its Michigan facility, but it now offers live classes on Zoom as well.
-The bakehouse takes baking and pastry seriously: Its website says "we highly, highly recommend that you use a scale to ensure best results and accuracy."
+The bakehouse takes baking and pastry seriously: Its website says "we highly, highly, highly recommend that you use a scale to ensure the best results and accuracy."

 Why We Chose It: Rouxbe was one of the first online cooking schools, with a finely tuned curriculum, custom platforms, and a highly respected Dean of Vegan Baking.